Last Updated on

 The persistence of thinking you should “Focus on the positive” will hypnotize you into ignoring the real causes that created the negative situation to begin with.
 Ignore those causes and your emotional drama patterns in your history will likely repeat.
 Pay attention to what caused the negative reactions and you open up a gold mine of discovery for self awareness and personal growth.

-Practical exercises in gaining control over your attention as well as identifying and changing core beliefs can be found in the Self Mastery Audio Program.
+Practical exercises in gaining control over your attention as well as identifying and changing core beliefs can be found in the Self Mastery Course.
 The first few sessions are free.